akusrepus/luck-vs-math-roulette-simulation/README.md

 This project simulates roulette outcomes to visualize the inevitable losses players experience over time.
 The main motivation is to demonstrate that there is no winning strategy in a casino—the house always wins in the long run.

+##(You can find the result at the end of Roulette Strategies.ipynb file!)

 The simulation includes:
 - **Three strategies**: